biswarup-naha/Todo-list-app/README.md

-Sure!
-Here's an updated version of your `README.md` with **Swagger API documentation** section included:

----

 # 📝TaskGrid

 This project provides a **complete backend API** for managing a To-Do list application using **Express.js**.
 It supports full **CRUD operations** with data validation using the **Zod** schema validation library.